apache/ignite-extensions/DEVNOTES.md

    ```

 - Run the [Extension Prepare Release Candidate][7] GitHub Action using the release branch as job source
-this job also create a tag which is pointed to the last commit in the release branch.
+this job will also create a rc-tag which points to the last commit in the release branch.
-- Download the `zip` artifact containing all the stuff required for signing release artifacts.
+- From the execution job result download the `zip` artifact containing all the stuff required for
+signing and deploying release artifacts.
 - Run the `vote_[mvn][pgp]_jar_deploy.sh` to sign and deploy extensions jar's to Maven Central.
 - Run the `vote_[pgp]_sign_dist.sh` to sign the extension binary and source zip-archives.
 - Run the `vote_[svn]_upload_dist.sh` to upload signed zip-archives.